Where we work

 Counseling

 Our counselling service for LGBTIQ persons was established in 2005.
-We now operate a helpline in 3 languages (English, Sinhala and Tamil) which consists of a women only line for LB women and a Trans only line for Transgender persons which is operated by our existing staff.
+We now operate a helpline in 3 languages (English, Sinhala and Tamil) which consists of a women only line for LB women and a Trans only line for Trans persons, which is operated by our counseling staff.

 Safe Space